Inside My Studio, Polymer Clay WIP Christmas Showcase

 - The helpful “to-do” list.
 Every good studio has a list.
 Whether a list of things you want to make, things that must get done, or projects you itching to create … list are helpful.
 Having a Parker to sit on them?
 Now that’s just plain old FUN!

-- Lastly, these steampunk gears are my prep work for the first Parker’s Clay Tribe Challenge that will be announced on Friday!
-If you are not a Parker’s Clay Tribe member, come on over and join us.
+- Lastly, these steampunk gears are my prep work for the first Whimsical Sculpting Group Challenge that will be announced on Friday!
+If you are not a member, come on over and join us.
 It’s free!

 What are you working on?